kircherlab/CADD-scripts/README.md

 ## Offline Installation

 This section describes how users can setup CADD version 1.4 on their own system.
-Please note that this requires 100 GB - 1 TB of memory.
+Please note that this requires between 100 GB - 1 TB of disc space and at least 12 GB of RAM.

 ### Prerequisite